DeployGate/gradle-deploygate-plugin/README.md

 ### Canary/Beta support table

+We are not supporting Canary(Alpha) versions because of API stability.
+Please wait for beta releases or open an issue to support Canary versions.

-> As of 2023 Dec 1st, Iguana Canary being tested but not for production ready.
+> As of 2023 Dec 1st, Iguana Canary doesn't work.

 See the test matrix of [.github/workflows/build-and-test.yml](./.github/workflows/build-and-test.yml) for the latest information.